Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Comparison of Soft-Demapping based on Regression or Classification

-To test the importance of differentiating the output label errors, which takes place in the regression as opposed to the classification, we numerically simulated the transmission of a single-channel (SC) DP 34.4~GBd signal with RRC 0.1 roll-off pulse over a system consisting of $5\!\times\!100$~km SSMF spans at 6 and 10~dBm launch power with different modulation formats: 16-QAM, 32-QAM, and 64-QAM.
-In this first test, since only the modulation format changes, but we do not have any difference in nonlinearity strength, the goal is to show that when we increase the modulation format, the classifier's performance degrades because the categorical cross-entropy loses the information related to the miss-classification of different label types, and values every misclassification occurrence equally.
+To test the importance of differentiating the output label misclassification, which takes place in the regression as opposed to the multi-class classification, we numerically simulated different modulation formats (16-QAM, 32-QAM, and 64-QAM) transmissions of a single-channel (SC) DP 34.4~GBd signal with RRC 0.1 roll-off pulse over a system consisting of $5\!\times\!100$~km SSMF spans at 6 and 10~dBm launch power\footnote{Those transmission powers were picked since they provided BER different than zero in all three modulation formats and they are in the nonlinear regime}.
+In this first test, since only the modulation format changes, but we do not have any difference in nonlinearity strength, the goal is to show that when we increase the modulation format, the MC classifier's performance degrades because the categorical cross-entropy loss loses the information related to the miss-classification of different label types and values every misclassification occurrence equally.

-The comparison of the regression- and classification-based (\textit{but otherwise equivalent}) systems' performance for different modulation format orders is depicted in Fig.~\ref{figure:diffmod}.
-From the results of Fig.~\ref{figure:diffmod}~(a) and (c), one can see the impact on the classifier's performance when increasing the number of classes in the problem (i.e. increasing the modulation format order), in terms of the Q-factor for 6 and 10 dBm respectively.
+The comparison of regression-based and multi-class classification-based systems' performance for different modulation format orders is depicted in Fig.~\ref{figure:diffmod}.
+From the results of Fig.~\ref{figure:diffmod}~(a) and (c), one can see the impact on the MC Classifier's performance when increasing the number of classes in the problem (i.e. increasing the modulation format order), in terms of the Q-factor for 6 and 10 dBm, respectively.